704 Interamnia: Characteristics

 Although Interamnia is the largest asteroid after the "big four", it is a very little-studied body.
-It is easily the largest of the F-type asteroids, but until 2017-2019 there existed very few details of its internal composition or shape, and no light curve analysis has yet been done to determine the ecliptic coordinates of Interamnia's poles (and hence its axial tilt).
+It is easily the largest of the F-type asteroids, but until 2017–2019 there existed very few details of its internal composition or shape, and no light curve analysis has yet been done to determine the ecliptic coordinates of Interamnia's poles (and hence its axial tilt).
 Studies by the Very Large Telescope give an average diameter of about 332 km and found an ellipsoidal shape for Interamnia, similar to 4 Vesta; the resulting density calculation (1.98 ± 0.68 g·cm−3) is not precise enough to definitely infer Interamnia's composition, but the presence of hydrated materials at the surface and its overall spectral similarities to Ceres suggest that it is likely an icy body.
-The absence of an affiliated asteroid family implies that Interamnia has not suffered a giant impact within the past 3 billion years, in contrast to 4 Vesta and 10 Hygeia.
+The absence of an affiliated asteroid family implies that Interamnia has not suffered a giant impact within the past 3 billion years, in contrast to 4 Vesta and 10 Hygiea.

 Its very dark surface and relatively large distance from the Sun means Interamnia can never be seen with 10x50 binoculars.
 At most oppositions its magnitude is around +11.0, which is less than the minimum brightness of Vesta, Ceres or Pallas.
 Even at a perihelic opposition its magnitude is only +9.9, which is over four magnitudes lower than Vesta.